anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 In the context of autonomous networks, the Join Proxy uses the DULL GRASP M_FLOOD mechanism to announce itself.
 Section 4.1.1 of {{I-D.ietf-anima-bootstrapping-keyinfra}} discusses this in more detail.
 The Registrar announces itself using ACP instance of GRASP using M_FLOOD messages.
-Autonomous Network Join Proxies MUST support GRASP discovery of EST-server as decribed in section 4.3 of {{I-D.ietf-anima-bootstrapping-keyinfra}} .
+Autonomous Network Join Proxies MUST support GRASP discovery of EST server as decribed in section 4.3 of {{I-D.ietf-anima-bootstrapping-keyinfra}} .

 ### 6tisch discovery